ouslan/ouslan.github.io/README.md

 **University of Puerto Rico-Mayaguez**
 *Dec 2023 - Present*

-As the Project Lead Developer for a collaborative initiative between the University of Puerto Rico and La Junta de Planificación Fiscal, I spearheaded a pivotal project focused on standardizing and automating the data retrieval processes while creating essential economic indices, including the GDP, for Puerto Rico.
-This strategic collaboration aimed to streamline and enhance the efficiency of data collection, providing critical insights for economic decision-making.
+As the Project Lead Developer for a collaborative initiative between the University of Puerto Rico and Puerto Rico's Planing Board.
+I am tasked in organizing a team of software engineering students to develop automation tools for data collection and analysis for the Puerto Rican GDP.
+The project involves the creation of a web application for internal use and also public websites that display more granular data for each componant of the GDP.

 ### Research Assistant
 **University of Puerto Rico-Mayaguez**